openhab/openhabian/docs/openhabian-amanda.md

     Use your personal user instead (that you have created at the beginning of your openHABian installation or `openhabian` by default).
     Installation tasks including post-package-installation changes (edits) of the Amanda config files, require to use the `root` user.
     Any ordinary user (such as your personal one) can execute commands on behalf of root (and with root permission) by prepending `sudo` to the command.
-    As yourself, prepend "sudo -u backup" to execute the following commands as the "backup" user.
+    As yourself, prepend `sudo -u backup` to execute the following commands as the "backup" user.

 # Installation